rogerchucker/puppet_generator/README.md

 This project can help you if you:

-* have alot manifests to write
+* have a lot manifests to write
 * simple manifests to write
 * need a skeleton to start with

 This project __cannot__ help you if you:

-* have few very complex manifests to write
+* have few but (very) complex manifests to write
 * have no fun in using new tools ;-)

 ## Installation